felixsc1/react_demo_project/README.md

 ## Topics

+Below some core concepts used in this project, detailed explanation is found in the corresponding code in the form of comments.

 ### Routing

 See comments in _App.js_ for how to implement routing with react.
 Note: next.js can do this much easier without manual work.